Austin Gleeson: Senior

 Gleeson was added to the Waterford senior panel prior to the start of the 2014 National League.
 He made his first appearance for the team on 23 March 2014 when he lined out at left corner-forward in a 4-22 to 0-14 defeat by Kilkenny.
 Gleeson made his Munster Championship debut on 25 May 2014 when he scored 1-02 from left wing-forward in a 1-21 apiece draw with Cork.

 On 3 May 2015, Gleeson was named at centre-back but played much of the game at right wing-back when Waterford faced Cork in the National League final.
 He scored 0-02 and collected a winners' medal following the 1-24 to 0-17 victory.
 On 12 July 2015, Gleeson scored 0-02 from right wing-back when Waterford were beaten for the fourth time in six seasons by Tipperary in the Munster final.
 He ended the season by being nominated for an All-Star.

 On 1 May 2016, Gleeson was at centre-back when Waterford lined out in the National League final.
 He scored 0-02 before being substituted in the 63rd minute as Waterford drew 0-22 apiece with Clare.
 Gleeson switched to centre-forward and scored 0-03 in the replay, which Waterford lost by 1-23 to 2-19.
 On 10 July, he scored 0-02 from left corner-forward when Waterford suffered a 5-19 to 0-13 defeat by Tipperary in the Munster final.
 Gleeson ended the season by becoming only the second player ever to win the Hurler of the Year and Young Hurler of the Year awards in the same year.
 He also claimed the centre-forward berth on the All-Star team.

 On 3 September 2017, Gleeson was named at centre-forward when Waterford faced Galway in the All-Ireland final.
 He ended the game as a runner-up following Galway's 0-26 to 2-17 victory.
 Gleeson ended the season by securing a third successive All-Star nomination.

 Gleeson's 2018 season was blighted by a series of injuries.
 A pulled quad hampered him during the early rounds of the National League while he also suffered an infected cut on his ankle.
 Just before the start of the Munster Championship he sustained a hamstring injury after playing just 14 minutes of a club game with Mount Sion.

 On 31 March 2019, Gleeson was named at midfield but lined out at centre-forward when Waterford faced Limerick in the National League final.
 He scored 0-02, including a point from a sideline, in the 1-24 to 0-19 defeat.

+On 18 September 2026, Gleeson announced his retirement from inter-county hurling.